Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### MoBi.Tests

-This projects contains unit tests for various aspects of the MoBi sourcecode, such as Infrastructure, Presentation, PKSim.Core etc. The tests in this project implement the `OSPSuite.BDDHelper.ContextSpecification<T>`, except for the Integration Tests that implement PKSim.MoBi.IntegrationTests.ContextForIntegration<T> which is written specifically for setting up an envirnoment and registering all the dependencies necessary to run integration tests in MoBi.
-Also contains helper functions for those tests, mainly for creating objects to be used in the tets, like f.e. a `DimensionFactory`.
+This projects contains unit tests for various aspects of the MoBi sourcecode, such as Infrastructure, Presentation, PKSim.Core etc. The tests in this project implement the `OSPSuite.BDDHelper.ContextSpecification<T>`, except for the Integration Tests that implement PKSim.MoBi.IntegrationTests.ContextForIntegration<T> which is written specifically for setting up an environment and registering all the dependencies necessary to run integration tests in MoBi.
+Also contains helper functions for those tests, mainly for creating objects to be used in the tests, like f.e. a `DimensionFactory`.

 ### MoBi.UI.Tests